acidtv/django-autotest/README.md

   -h, --help  show this help message and exit
   -k PATTERN  Only run test methods and classes that match the pattern.
 Passed to Django.
 ```

+# Caveats

+ * Tests are only found if they are in a class of which the name ends with "TestCase"